Platform Architecture

 - Credential management

-WebSocket Gateway
+WebSocket Connection

-A persistent connection between device and runtime:
+A persistent connection between the device and your server:

-- Binary message protocol
+- Binary/JSON message protocol

 - Automatic keepalive

-Device Entrypoint
+Device Script

 - Handles device messages